 By Tara Subramaniam, CNN

-Newton-John’s death prompted an outpouring of grief from fans who followed her career from “Grease” to her Las Vegas concert residency, while those who had worked with her throughout the years shared memories and condolences on social media.
+In Los Angeles, fans placed flowers on Newton-John’s Hollywood star as those who had worked with her throughout the years shared memories and condolences on social media.

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.